oumaimabenaboud/BrainScan-AI/README.md

 Users can upload a brain MRI image to the website, which will then be analyzed using a pre-trained AI model to detect tumors.
 The output includes the detection result (whether a tumor is present or not) and its classification.

-## DataSet Description
+## Dataset
+The dataset used in this project can be accessed via the following link: [Brain Tumor Classification DataSet](https://github.com/SartajBhuvaji/Brain-Tumor-Classification-DataSet).

-The dataset used in this project comprises images of brain tumors categorized into four classes:
+This dataset includes images of brain tumors categorized into four classes:

 1. Glioma Tumor
 2. Meningioma Tumor
 3. Pituitary Tumor
 4. No Tumor Detected

-There are approximately 500 images in each class, totaling 2000 images in the dataset.
-The images, sourced from an open repository, have a resolution of 150x150 pixels.
+Approximately 500 images are available for each class, resulting in a total of 2000 images in the dataset.
+The images have a resolution of 150x150 pixels and were obtained from an open repository.

 ## AI Model Development